btopol/react-google-map/README.md

 This project utilizes node,react and express.
-If you're running from scratch please install node from https://nodejs.org/en/ and then react by the following: npm install create-react-app g create-react-app client
+If you're running from scratch please install node from https://nodejs.org/en/ and then react with the following: npm install create-react-app g create-react-app client